ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ![Project board](Pictures/projectboard.png)
 We do not have any unfinished issues on our project board we have made all the features that we set out to make, one part of our program that we could have worked more on would have been to add more test, specifically for our wild-style features.

 The process we went through was we would meet when new tasks where given to make new issues.
+We had a github workflow that automatically added the new feature tag to issues.
 Usually two people would sit down and write the coming weeks issues.
 The other people would work on previous tasks we had not completed yet.
 We would then delegate the new issues between us.
 Depending on the problem size we would sometimes work two or three people on one issue using pair programming otherwise it would be a single person working on one issue each.
 We would also make a new branch, specifically for that issue.
 We were not the best at using the project board and would often put an issue in the wrong column or place an issue in the "in-progress"-column and then forget all about it, after we finished work.
 We would then rediscover our old issues and move them to the correct column, the next week when new issues had to be written.
 If we at that time felt the issue was solved we would then make a pull request to merge into main.
 Most of the time another member of the team who had not worked on the issue would review and approve the merge, but if no one answered the messages for a pull request.
 One of the team members who worked on the issue would approve and merge themselves, so the branches did not stay alive for too long.

 ## How to make _Chirp!_ work locally